monsoonmaelstrom/book2/book2.md

 It takes about twenty minutes of trial and error, but eventually he figures it out.
 I was pretty confident he’d be able to.

 “Now that you have it, let yourself look through its eyes.
-You’ll be able to nudge where it goes and what it does, but ultimately, it’s still just an owl.
+You’ll be able to nudge where it goes and what it does, but ultimately, it’s still simply an owl.
 A light touch is best.”

 “Huh,” is the entirety of Giorgi’s reaction.